School Science Lessons

 Fruit ripened at day temperatures 25oC to 28oC and night temperatures 17oC to 18oC are usually ready to eat in 2-5 days.

-3. Although some people prefer to use fully ripe bananas the quality and the flavour of the fruit are no less when harvested at the fully developed hard green stage and ripened later.
+3. Some people prefer to use fully ripe bananas, but the quality and the flavour of the fruit are no less if harvested at the hard green stage and ripened later.

-To ripen bananas using ripening fruit, seal the bunch, hand or fingers in a plastic bag with a ripening (not ripened), red apple or banana to absorb the ethylene from the ripening fruit.
+To ripen bananas using ripening fruit, seal the bunch, hand or fingers in a plastic bag with a ripening red apple or banana to absorb the ethylene from the fruit.

 Leave the bag in a cool dark cupboard, but not in a refrigerator, for one day in summer or four days or more in winter.